ashish-patwal/MoodleAutomate/README.md

 # MOODLE AUTOMATE

-## A CLI Python program to automate and minimize ease of moodle platform studying
+## A CLI Python program to automate and maximize ease of moodle platform studying

 A CLI tool that helps you to take classes online in the minimalistic way possible .